ibm-cloud-docs/solution-tutorials/vm-to-containers-and-kubernetes.md

 In this section, you will learn how to configure a Kubernetes cluster, how to containerize the application and how to create the required Kubernetes deployment files.

-By using Kubernetes clusters with the IBM Cloud Container Service, you get the following benefits:
+By using Kubernetes clusters with the {{site.data.keyword.containershort_notm}}, you get the following benefits:

 - Multiple data centers where you can deploy your clusters
 - Support for ingress and load balancer networking options